 There's so much more to growth that you should be thinking about.
 And we cover everything you need in the Growth Program—without weighing you down with the things you don’t.

 Here’s what you’ll get when you buy the program:

-- Advisor access to review your acquisition strategy, identify your best-fit channels, and make sure all of your time and effort results in growth.
+- Learn to identify your best-fit channels, and make sure all of your time and effort results in growth.

 - Playbooks on all growth channels so you can build, launch, test, and scale.
 We provide playbooks for over 40 channels including paid social ads (Facebook/Instagram ads), paid search ads (Google ads), content marketing, product virality, sales, and many others.

 - Fast-track growth through competitor research.
 Identify your ideal customer and develop product messaging that hooks them.

 - Build a high-converting funnel.
 Create landing pages and design your onboarding experience.

 - Create an experiment engine—run growth experiments to test new channels and increase your conversion rate.